 Spain is home to the oldest existing lighthouse

 The tower of Hercules is the oldest lighthouse in the world that’s still standing.
-The lighthouse was built by emperor Trajan in 2nd century AD.
+The lighthouse was built by emperor Trajan in 2nd century AD and is one of the most important historic monuments you’ll see when road-tripping this part of the country.
 The only lighthouse built before the Tower of Hercules was the Pharos of Alexandria that was torn down by the two massive earthquakes that took place in AD 956 and 1323 respectively.
 Talking about old things…

 Spain is home to the oldest restaurant in the world